matpalm/common-crawl/meta_data_example/README.md

       2012-07-08 01:32   5717068   s3://aws-publicdatasets/common-crawl/parse-output/segment/1341690147253/metadata-04379
       2012-07-08 01:32   5608750   s3://aws-publicdatasets/common-crawl/parse-output/segment/1341690147253/metadata-04380

-so for this segment there are 4381 meta data files totalling about 170gb.

 since these files are hadoop sequence files, the easiest way to have a review them is using `hadoop fs -text`.

 eg, from an elastic mapreduce cluster